riehlegroup/msadoc/docs/msadoc.md

 ### `group` (string)

 The group of the microservice.
-Supports multiple hierarchies seperated by a dot, e.g. `group.sub-group.sub-sub-group`.
+Supports multiple hierarchies separated by a dot, e.g. `group.sub-group.sub-sub-group`.
 The `group` name will later be used as key to add more meta-data to the group.

 #### Example